courselabs/docker/labs/registries/README.md

 Any images you build are only stored on your machine.

 To share images you need to push them to a *registry* - like Docker Hub.
-The image name needs to include your username, which Docker Hub uses to identify ownership.
+For Docker Hub the image name needs to include your username, which Docker Hub uses to identify ownership.

 Make sure you've [registered on Docker Hub](https://hub.docker.com/signup/).
 Then save your Docker ID in a variable, so we can use it in later commands: